Fighting Poverty in Uganda

 ChildFund has worked in Uganda since 1980.
-With approximately 35 percent of the country's population living in poverty, many children in need and their families go without nutritious food, clean drinking water and basic health care.
-Although progress has been made in reducing poverty across much of Uganda, communities in the country's western regions have fared particularly well, according to data from the Uganda Bureau of Statistics.
+With approximately 35 percent of the country's population living in poverty, many children in need and their families go without basic services like nutritious food, clean drinking water and basic health care.
+Although progress has been made in reducing poverty in Uganda, communities in the country's western regions have fared particularly well, according to data from the Uganda Bureau of Statistics.

-The survey did not delve into the causes of differences in poverty levels by region, but in general, rural Ugandans (mainly in the north and east) are more likely to live in poverty than those in urban areas like Kampala and points west.
+The survey did not delve into the causes of rural poverty and differences in poverty levels by region, but in general, rural Ugandans (mainly in the north and east) are more likely to live below the poverty line than those in urban areas like Kampala and points west.

-Nationwide, around 10 percent of Ugandan families emerged from poverty during this time, but 13.5 percent slipped below the government's poverty line, indicating that more action must be taken to address the persistent gaps in fighting child poverty across the country.
+Nationwide, around 10 percent of Ugandan families emerged from poverty during this time, but 13.5 percent slipped below the government's poverty line, indicating that more action must be taken to address the persistent gaps in helping children in poverty across the country.

 In addition, around 67 percent of Uganda's population is at high risk of falling into poverty, revealing that many families are dangerously close to enduring hardships.